MyCryptoHQ/support.mycrypto.com/src/content/best-of/restoring-access-to-your-accounts-if-lose-device-with-2fa.md

 ---

-My phone got stuck in bootloop a ways back so I am intimately familiar with this situation.
+My phone got stuck in boot-loop a ways back so I am intimately familiar with this situation.

 The easiest way is:

 # SAVE YOUR BACKUP CODES!

 When you created your 2FA sign on with most sites, including Google, they provided you with `backup codes`.
 These are typically 10 codes made up of random character sequences like `we44 k29d lw0d jwld nels 39ik` and so forth.
-Each of of these can be used once in case you do not have access to authenticator.
+Each of these can be used once in case you do not have access to authenticator.

-Store these like you do a private key.
-Do not save them to your computer or dropbox.
+Store these backup codes like you would store a private key.
+Do not save them to your computer or Dropbox.
 Do not send them.
-Do not post them on reddit.
+Do not post them on Reddit.
 Write them down or print them out and store in 2 physically different locations.

 The other option, which is actually way easier especially since my phone dies from constantly getting notifications, is to **set up your 2FA on two devices whenever you enable 2FA or create a new account**.
 Perhaps you can make use of that old, rooted, Amazon Kindle or iPhone 5.
 Factory reset & ensure it's not able to connect to the WiFi & turn on airplane mode.

 You can also **print out the QR code itself** that you use to add to Google Authenticator originally so that if you ever need to re-set up 2FA, you can do so.
-If you don't have a printer, you can typically click the "show code" or "can't read the qr code?" or something and get a text version that you can then write down.
-Protip: make sure you label what this QR code or text code is (e.g. "2FA for Poloniex").
+If you don't have a printer, you can typically click the "show code" or "can't read the QR code?" or something and get a text version that you can then write down.
+Pro-tip: make sure you label what this QR code or text code is (e.g. "2FA for Poloniex").

 ### How to be Secure while being able to recover your 2FA